No. of Credits: 60

 Contact: Bernice Brezina, Chair, Business, Technology, and Public Service Division;

-Thomas Luginbill, Program Coordinator
+Anthony Stout, Program Coordinator

 This degree program prepares students who are currently employed as well as those without prior work experience to develop the skills required of managers in a variety of business settings.
 Beginning courses expand the students' skills in a number of disciplines, while upper-level courses and electives allow students to specialize to suit their career plans.